libp2p/go-libp2p-daemon/ROADMAP.md

-By running a *single instance* of the daemon per machine, co-local applications can leverage the libp2p stack to communicate with peers, interact with the DHT, multiplex protocols, etc. no matter the language they are developed in, nor whether a native libp2p implementation exists in that language.
+By running a *single instance* of the daemon per machine, co-local applications can leverage the libp2p stack to communicate with peers, interact with the DHT, handle protocols, participate in pubsub, etc. no matter the language they are developed in, nor whether a native libp2p implementation exists in that language.
 Running *multiple instances* of the daemon is also possible, and specially useful for testing purposes.

 When establishing connections, the daemon handles transport selection, security negotiation, and protocol and stream multiplexing.
 Streams are mapped 1:1 to